 Employment Solicitors in Manchester and London with a wealth of experience in dealing with Termination And Settlement Agreements

 It is always unfortunate when an employment relationship needs to be terminated.
 These situations need to be handled with great care in order to avoid claims for unfair dismissal.
-We can offer you strategic advice and help you avoid some of the common pitfalls and risks employers fall into, increasing their risks of an unfair dismissal claim.
+We can offer you strategic advice and help on termination and settlement agreements so you avoid some of the common pitfalls and risks employers fall into, increasing their risks of an unfair dismissal claim.

 Terminating an employment is tricky business.
 Some of the most common difficulties we encounter are:

 - Avoiding unfair dismissal, wrongful dismissal and discrimination claims

 The most important advice we give to any clients in this situation is to follow the procedures.
 You should have a procedure and policy documents which will set out the termination process for issues like sickness and redundancy.
 It is important that you follow these procedures exactly.
 If you fail to follow the procedure you could expose yourself to liability at the Tribunal.

 Shares, share options and bonuses

 For senior employees it is not just the pension and salary you need to consider, but also the additional compensation they receive for their employment.
 These rights can be incredibly valuable and need to be handled properly.

 On the termination of employment there is no requirement to transfer shares or relinquish share options unless it is written in the shareholder agreement or equivalent document.
 If an agreement is struck regarding the shares on the termination of employment, this should be reflected in a separate agreement.